 Member volunteers purchase, store, and pack the food into plastic bags and deliver them to the school where parent volunteers fill the backpacks and hand them out.
 The students return the backpacks on Monday in order to receive food the following Friday.
-By the end of the 2021-2022 school, year 50 bags a week were supplied to Dresden Elementary in Dekalb County.
-An additional school, Norcross Elementary in Gwinnett County, received 50 bags per week for several weeks during summer school.
-Starting in the fall, we will be delivering 50 bags every week to both schools.
+By the end of the 2022-2023 school, year 100 bags a week were supplied to students at Norcross Elementary in Gwinnett County and Dresden Elementary in Dekalb County.

 Each backpack contains:

 - Four vegetables

 - Two servings of milk

 - Two breakfast items